 Oracle Database Appliance is the easiest and most affordable way for organizations to run Oracle databases and applications in remote and edge computing environments.
 Customers reduce Oracle Database deployment times and management workloads using a prebuilt integrated system with management automation.
-As demonstrated in IDC’s business value study, Oracle Database Appliance allows customers to grow revenue and control costs, delivering up to a 498% return on investment (ROI) over five years.
+As demonstrated in IDC’s business value study (PDF), Oracle Database Appliance allows customers to grow revenue and control costs, delivering up to a 498% return on investment (ROI) over five years.

 Tightly integrated Oracle Database Appliance hardware and software is optimized to achieve peak performance for customer applications.

 Low entry pricing and flexible CPU licensing with a minimum of two CPU cores reduce customer total cost of ownership (TCO).